Understanding the role value plays in your customer retention strategy

 Then there are the benefits of segmentation.
 While the concept of value is an individual thing, how your customers use and value your brand will likely fall into a few broad categories.
 Leverage your own customer data to pinpoint what’s really important to each segment: Do they want faster service?
 More product options, or fewer, better designed choices?
 More convenience?
 More consultative interaction with your service agents?

 The recent focus on the customer experience has led to the emergence of good data analysis tools.
 One is the voice of customer (VoC) program.
 Another is customer journey mapping, where you learn from watching your customers’ actual actions, reactions and transactions throughout their experience with your brand.
-A truly omnichannel CX solution like VHT Navigator will harvest data from all your systems — legacy or new, hardwired or mobile — and consolidate it into an easily accessible dashboard where you and your agents can use it to get to know one customer or thousands.
+A truly omnichannel CX solution will harvest data from all your systems — legacy or new, hardwired or mobile — and consolidate it into an easily accessible dashboard where you and your agents can use it to get to know one customer or thousands.

 Both of these tools will help you develop the predictive data to apply personalization and proactively supply your customers with the aspects they find most valuable.
 And don’t forget to continually reevaluate your data in order to systematically improve and refine the value you offer.